beyondessential/tamanu/CONTRIBUTING.md

 ## Note on Forking

-While Tamanu is open-source, there is always the possibility for forking the repository, which we strongly recommend against it.
+While Tamanu is open-source, there is always the possibility for forking the repository, which we strongly recommend against.
 We will not provide any support for forked versions of Tamanu.
 We have seen projects struggle and even fail because of this type of splintering.
 Instead, we encourage you to collaborate with us on the mainline product roadmap.